anonmaximus/on-chain-riddle/README.md

 - `BOT_PRIVATE_KEY` - Private key for contract deployment
 - `ETHERSCAN_API_KEY` - Etherscan API key (optional)

+### How to get required environment values:

+1. Deploy the smart contract on Sepolia testnet using Hardhat.
+Follow the instructions in the [blockchain README](./blockchain/README.md) to deploy and get the contract address.
+2. Create an Infura account to get your API key for Ethereum RPC access.
+3. Create a WalletConnect project to get your project ID.
+4. Create an Etherscan account for optional contract verification.
+5. Create a bot wallet for contract interactions and obtain its private key.

 ### 3. Database Setup

 ```bash